Implementing an Echo Server in Coq with coqffi

 opam install coq-coqffi coq-simple-io

-Besides, this article is a literate program, and you can download the resulting source tree if you want to try to read the source directly, or modify it to your taste.
+Besides, you can download the source tree presented in this article if you want to try to read the source directly, or modify it to your taste.

 Before diving too much into the implementation of our echo server, we first give an overview of the resulting project’s layout.
 Since we aim at implementing a program, we draw our inspiration from the idiomatic way of organizing a OCaml project.